humanloop/frontend-test/README.md

 - How you want to store state is up to you.
 - It doesn't have to look pixel perfect and it doesn't need amazing animations, but we do care a lot about UX and usability at Humanloop.
 - Paying attention to details like padding, alignment, and cursors is appreciated!
 - Handle the UX edge-cases!
-For example, what happens when a user resizes the screen to be smaller?
-Ideally a user would still be able to access all the components they placed.
+For example, what happens when the spans overflow a single line?

 # Getting started